Adam Levine is leaving ‘The Voice’

 Levine had previously been announced as returning for Season 17 of “The Voice,” along with Shelton, John Legend and Kelly Clarkson.

-With Levine’s departure, former coach Gwen Stefani will be returning to take over his chair.
+“Found out last night about @adamlevine leaving The Voice & while I get that he’s been doing the show 4 a while & wants to step away, it will be weird showing up 4 work & he’s not there,” she tweeted.
+“To start an amazing show from the ground up is a big deal!”

-Stefani is currently dating Shelton, whom she met during her time on the show.
+Former coach Gwen Stefani will return to take over Levine’s chair.
+Stefani is dating Shelton, whom she met during her time on the show.